- Trip Outline

 This escorted tour begins in Bucharest.
 Our guide collects you from Moxa Boutique Hotel.
 After that, drive to Snagov Monastery, Vlad the Impaler's alleged burial place.
 Continue your day with a Bucharest city tour and enjoy a welcome dinner in a top traditional restaurant.
 In addition, accommodate in a centrally located 4* hotel.

-On the second day of your escorted tour, visit Poienari, Dracula’s old and faithful fortress.
+On the second day of your escorted tour, visit Poienari, Dracula's old and faithful fortress.
 Get ready, because you need to climb over 1400 stairs to reach the citadel.
-Your next destination is Sibiu, one of Romania’s most beautiful cities.
-Accommodate in a 4* hotel and, after that, enjoy a traditional Saxon dinner.
+Your next destination is Sibiu, one of Romania's most beautiful cities.
+Accommodate in a 4* hotel and further enjoy a traditional Saxon dinner.

 Three Halloween Parties included - Transylvania tourism: full 7-Days Halloween tour

-The next day, your escorted tour continues with a descent into the heart of the Turda Salt Mines, and then with a drive to Cluj-Napoca for a short city tour.
-Admire the city’s medieval buildings and then follow into Jonathan Harker’s footsteps and drive to Borgo Pass.
-Check in at Hotel Dracula’s Castle in Borgo Pass, a 3* hotel designed in accordance to Bram Stoker’s imagination.
-This is where your first Halloween Party takes place.
-Enjoy a special 3-course dinner and then attend ‘Draculestilor Ball’ and, after that, experience traditional music around a huge bone fire.
-Furthermore, you will visit Count Dracula’s coffin, situated in the basement of the hotel.
+The next day, your escorted tour continues with a descent into the heart of the Turda Salt Mines.
+Secondly today we have a short city tour of Cluj Napoca.
+Admire the city's medieval buildings and thirdly on the list follow into Jonathan Harker's footsteps through to Borgo Pass.
+Check in at Hotel Dracula's Castle in Borgo Pass, a 3* hotel designed in accordance to Bram Stoker's imagination.
+Enjoy a special 3-course dinner and then discover dark Dracula related legends around a huge bone fire.